Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_subcluster/utils.md

 ### Process Cluster

-The `process_cluster` function processes a DataFrame of clustered data to extract embeddings, perform hyperparameter tuning, and apply topic modeling.
+The `process_cluster` function processes a DataFrame of clustered data to extract embeddings (`get_embeddings` function), perform hyperparameter tuning (`hyperparameter_tuning` function), configure BERTopic model (`topic_modelling` function) and apply topic modeling.
 It assigns topics to each document, extracts relevant keywords, and ensures that unclustered data points are assigned unique topic numbers.
 The function involves the following steps:

 1. **Extract embeddings**: Extracts both the original and UMAP-reduced embeddings from the input DataFrame, using `get_embeddings` function.
 2. **Hyperparameters Tuning**: Tunes HDBSCAN hyperparameters using the UMAP-reduced embeddings, using `hyperparameter_tuning` function.